 Favorite travel destination: Paris

 President and CEO

 Born and educated in Germany, Christian Fischer became president and CEO of Georgia-Pacific in 2017.
 He previously served as executive vice president of the packaging and cellulose segment, responsible for GP’s containerboard and kraft paper, corrugated packaging, bleached board, and cellulose businesses.
 He began his career with the company in 1989 as a market pulp sales manager in Europe.
-Fischer is on the executive committee of the Metro Atlanta Chamber of Commerce and serves on the board of councilors for the Carter Center.
+Fischer currently serves as chairman of the board for the American Forest & Paper Association and is also a member of the Metro Atlanta Chamber of Commerce board of directors and the board of councilors for The Carter Center.